1997 Kallang landlady murder: Trial and sentence of Kamala

 On 20 October 1997, one of the four conspirators - Kamala Rani Balakrishnan - was the first to be tried for the robbery and assault of Sivapackiam Veerappan Rengasamy.
 By then, Kamala's murder charge was reduced to culpable homicide not amounting to murder.
-She was also charged with having took part in the conspiracy with the other three suspects to commit the robbery and assault on Sivapackiam.
+She was also charged with having taken part in the conspiracy with the other three suspects to commit the robbery and assault on Sivapackiam.
 Kamala pleaded guilty to her lower charges and was sentenced to seven years' imprisonment.